MicrosoftDocs/windowsserverdocs/Z-not-in-TP5/security/smart-cards/manage/Certificate-Propagation-Service.md

 ms.assetid: 7a36c339-51b4-45ef-b44e-b7e0e2c7155a
 ---
 # Certificate Propagation Service
-This topic for the IT professional describes the certificate propagation service \(CertPropSvc\), which is used in smart card implementation.
+This topic for the IT professional describes the certificate propagation service (CertPropSvc), which is used in smart card implementation.

-The certificate propagation service activates when a signed\-in user inserts a smart card in a reader that is attached to the computer.
+The certificate propagation service activates when a signed-in user inserts a smart card in a reader that is attached to the computer.
 This action causes the certificate to be read from the smart card.
 The certificates are then added to the user's Personal store.
 Certificate propagation service actions are controlled by using Group Policy.
 For more information, see [Smart Card Group Policy and Registry Settings](smart-card-tools-and-settings/Smart-Card-Group-Policy-and-Registry-Settings.md).

 > [!NOTE]
 > The certificate propagation service must be running for smart card Plug and Play to work.

 The following figure shows the flow of the certificate propagation service.
-The action begins when a signed\-in user inserts a smart card.
+The action begins when a signed-in user inserts a smart card.

-1. The arrow labeled **1** indicates that the Service Control Manager \(SCM\) notifies the certificate propagation service \(CertPropSvc\) when a user signs in, and CertPropSvc begins to monitor the smart cards in the user session.
+1. The arrow labeled **1** indicates that the Service Control Manager (SCM) notifies the certificate propagation service (CertPropSvc) when a user signs in, and CertPropSvc begins to monitor the smart cards in the user session.

 2. The arrow labeled **R** represents the possibility of a remote session and the use of smart card redirection.